 The Emergency Management program at CBU is continuously evolving to better address contemporary emergency management challenges, reflect the current market and state of the discipline, and ensure that graduates have all the core competencies required of a confident and effective 21st Century emergency management professional.

-- 12 credits as general electives (four courses).
+- 12 credits (four courses) as general electives.

 Meanwhile, Get Prepared.